 |FMER 430||Current Topics in Fashion Merchandising|

 |INBUS 325/ MKT 325||International Marketing|

 |LAW 208||Business Law|

 |MGT 210||Business Writing|

 Explore our academic catalog for a full listing of courses, course descriptions, suggested course sequences, and more.

 The minor in Fashion Merchandising is designed for students interested in the business of fashion.
 It prepares students to understand the role of apparel in today’s marketplace and the relationship between the fashion and production apparel industries.

-The minor in fashion merchandising requires successful completion of a minimum of six courses and 18 credits with a FMER prefix, which focus on fashion and culture, fashion retailing, product merchandising, and fashion communication.
-General guidelines regarding minors may be found in the Minors section of the catalog.
+The minor in Fashion Merchandising requires successful completion of a minimum of six courses and 18 credits with a FMER prefix, which focus on fashion and culture, fashion retailing, product merchandising, and fashion communication.
+Please see an academic advisor for more information.
+Specific information regarding minor requirements may be found in the Academic Information section of the catalog.